Skip to main content

 Software does not work like renovation.
 The materials do not have fixed prices, the design decisions interact with each other in non-obvious ways, and the definition of “done” is genuinely ambiguous until someone makes it explicit.
 A kitchen renovation has a clear end state — a functional kitchen.
 A SaaS product has thousands of possible end states, and which one you build determines whether the product works.

 Scoping is the process of making those decisions explicit before they become expensive arguments mid-project.
+Once the scope is clear, the next step is writing a formal software development brief to take to studios.

 The founders who get scoping right treat it as a design activity, not a requirements-gathering exercise.
 They are not trying to write down everything the product will eventually do.
 They are trying to establish enough shared understanding with their development team that both sides agree on what they are building, what they are not building, and what questions remain open.